urschrei/pyzotero/readme.md

 4. If you wish to pass request parameters, but no URL parameters, simply pass an empty dict, like so: `retrieve_data(api_request, {}, 'request parameter')`
 5. The main() function contains an example, passing the 'All Items' method with URL parameters which restrict the result set
 6. In addition, there exists the `useful_data()` function: it takes the result of `retrieve_data` (a `feedparser` dict), and returns a list containing one or more dicts which contain the item data (type, creator, url, ISSN &c.), which represents the bulk of the usefulness of Zotero (and thus, of this endeavour)
+7. The dicts returned by `useful_data` do not consistently contain the same values; depending on the Zotero item data, various fields may be present or missing.
+You should not depend upon the existence of a returned key/value pair for a given item, but check for its existence before any further processing.

 # Notes #